yovitsa/2420_assignment_1/README.md

 ## Table of Content:

-1. Creating an SSH Key Pair
+1. Creating an SSH Key Pair.
-2. Create a Project in your Digital Ocean account
+2. Create a Project in your Digital Ocean account.
-3. Creating a Cloud-Init Configuration File:
+3. Creating a Cloud-Init Configuration File.
-4. Creating a Droplet:
+4. Creating a Droplet.
-5. Conneting via ssh to our droplet
+5. Conneting via ssh to our droplet.

 #
 ### Step 1: Creating an SSH key pair